 All students are required to attend an orientation prior to the first day of classes.
-The mandatory orientation sessions for the 2014 summer/fall clinics are as follows:
+The mandatory orientation sessions for the spring 2015 clinics are as follows:

 Legal Clinic students have the responsibility of assisting real clients under the close supervision of clinic faculty.Â The education in the legal clinic centers on experience at all levels of case development.Â Students work on their cases as if they were a practicing attorney.Â All students will be required to have set clinic hours each week, along with their individual class requirements.Â Each student is assigned at least one case, however, most students are assigned two or more cases over the semester depending on the complexity of the caseload and time involved.Â Because the clinics deal with real cases, proper precautions to avoid conflicts of interest must be taken; please review the Conflict of Interest section for your chosen clinic.Â If you have a question about whether the conflict of interest policy applies to your situation, please note your concern on the back of this form.